secrez/secrez/README.md

 ## History

+__1.0.5__
+* `git` checks if there are remote changes before performing any change that can generate conflicts with the remote repo.
+Most commands have been modified to trigger the new control.

+__1.0.4__
+* Fix error in `import` example

 __1.0.3__
 * `git` asks to quit Secrez and merge manually if there are remote changes
 * `totp` allows to add a totp code to an existing yaml file using the option `--set` (see the examples)